 After applying to my top schools, I began receiving offers.
 This was exciting for me – but deep down I knew the decision would come down to only a few schools.
 Nevertheless, I still toured 4 schools.
 This helped me understand more about each school and whether I could see myself fitting in well.

-Narrowing down my options, I chose to focus on Queen’s University and University of Toronto.
+Narrowing down my options, I chose to focus on Queen’s University and the University of Toronto.
 Now, it was a matter of figuring out what program I would enrol in.

 Choosing My Program